RF1000community/klipper/installation_guide.md

    Desktop/CLI to Console Autologin """
 ```

-### Install Octoprint from source
-- This is optional, Klipper can be used just with KGUI
+### Install Octoprint if required <br> (it is recommended to just use the klipper-cura plugin instead of any webinterface)
 ```bash
 sudo apt install virtualenv
 cd